.env.example (annotated placeholders with type hints)

 Automated Compliance & Security Audits for Local Dev

 Embed security posture validation directly into daily workflows to catch regressions before merge.
 Integrate lightweight SAST/DAST scanners for local execution and enforce dependency vulnerability gating at the pre-commit stage.
 Route policy-as-code bundles through OPA to validate runtime configurations against organizational baselines.
 Generate developer-facing audit trails to maintain transparency without blocking iterative development.
-To implement policy-as-code enforcement and developer-facing vulnerability gating, reference Automated Compliance & Security Audits for Local Dev.
+Keeping secrets out of these audit trails depends on the patterns in managing local secrets without committing to git.

 # Allow known, low-risk CVEs in dev dependencies